adavuruku/my-ci-cd-class/notes/interview/multithread.md

 - **Static Synchronization**: Use when you need to synchronize access to static methods or static variables across all instances of a class.

 Each approach has its use cases depending on whether you need instance-level synchronization or class-level synchronization.
 It's important to consider thread safety and performance implications when applying synchronization in multi-threaded Java applications.

+## Virtual Thread

+Virtual Threads
+In previous threading model, Java’s threads directly correspond to operating system (OS) threads, resulting in limitations on the number of threads that can be created due to OS constraints.
+In the traditional threading model, excessive thread creation can strain the OS and incur high costs, particularly for short-lived threads.

+Java 21 introduces virtual threads, offering mapping between virtual threads and OS threads, allowing for theoretically unlimited virtual thread creation.
+This innovation addresses the limitations of traditional threading models, enabling the creation of numerous threads to meet the demands of high-throughput server applications.
+With virtual threads, the previous constraint on thread creation is eliminated, enabling the continuation of the thread-per-request style commonly used in server applications.